Vova2405/stepTesting/README.md

 # Setup

+Follow the documentation to install the Open-Source version of the step application on-premise on your laptop (https://step.exense.ch/knowledgebase/3.18/getting-started/quick-setup/) and start it.
+You do not need a step agent for this exercise

 Open the folder in your IDE.
 Run the command: npm init.
 Run the command: npm install cypress --save-dev.
 Once Cypress is installed, run it with the command: npx cypress open.